Eisha Singh: Debut and breakthrough (2015–2020)

-Recent work and movie debut (2020–present)
+Bigg boss 18 and further (2020–present)

 In 2020, she played Preet in an episode of Pyaar Tune Kya Kiya.
 In 2021, she appeared in the music video "Main Tera Ho Gaya".
 From 2021 to 2022, Singh portrayed the role of Suhani, on Colors TV's romantic drama Sirf Tum opposite Vivian Dsena.
-In 2023, Singh portrayed the role of Bela Raichand a Rajpari of Parilok reincarnation of devlekha opposite Shalin Bhanot in a supernatural drama Bekaaboo lasting for four months on Colors TV.
+In 2023, singh portrayed the role of Bela Raichand a Rajpari of Parilok reincarnation of devlekha opposite Shalin Bhanot in a supernatural drama Bekaaboo lasting for four months on Colors TV.
 Her new show Paithani is a Hindi drama web series directed by Gajendra Ahire will premiere on ZEE5 from November 15, 2024.

-Singh made her Hindi film debut with Ratnaa Sinha's Middle Class Love alongside Prit Kamani in 2022.
+Singh made her Hindi film debut with Ratnaa Sinha's romantic comedy Middle Class Love as Ashna Tripathi alongside Prit Kamani in 2022.
+Writing for Firstpost Subhash K. Jha praised the film stating that "A surprisingly well-packaged, coming-of-age rom-com."
+She received a nomination for the Zee Cine Award for Best Female Debut.

+The same year she participated in Colors TV's controversial reality show Bigg Boss 18 where she finished at sixth place, though she faced criticism for her stint in the house as "mean-spirited" behavior and arguments, showcased an unfiltered personality but made it to the top six despite controversies.
+Singh addressed trolls by stating "she moved on from the show, viewing it as a finished phase in her career".
+In November 2025, she joined the comedy cooking competition reality show Laughter Chefs – Unlimited Entertainment season 3.

+From December 2025 to January 2026, she portrayed Ananta in Colors TV's supernatural show Naagin 7.
+Since June 2026, she was signed Juhi Suri in Colors TV's Juhi Mui.